The Many Lives of Marie Baron

 Baron, with no one to advocate for her release, left Paris in chains.

 All officers of the Parisian police were aware that warden Pancatalin wanted to fill her quota of women “fit for the islands.”
-(Despite not being an island, in the early French colonial period Louisiana was often grouped in with French possessions in the Caribbean.)
 They were likely also aware that orphans were considered ideal candidates for deportation, without parents to protest if they were sent away.
 Without further investigation, officer Huron had the two friends transferred to the Salpêtrière on June 26, 1719—the day before Philippe d’Orléans, the Regent governing France, approved Pancatalin’s master list and legalized the forced deportation of women.
 On the list, Crétin and Baron appear as numbers 69 and 70 and are labeled “public prostitutes.”